lmnr-ai/lmnr-python/README.md

 ```

 ### Current functionality
-- Supports graph generation for graphs with Input, Output, and LLM nodes only
+- Supports graph generation for graphs with the following nodes: Input, Output, LLM, Router, Code.
-- For LLM nodes, it only supports OpenAI and Anthropic models and doesn't support structured output
+- For LLM nodes, it only supports OpenAI and Anthropic models.
+Structured output in LLM nodes will be supported soon.

 ## PROJECT_API_KEY